How to Install Odoo on Ubuntu

 Step 9: Change Port Number (Optional)

 By default, Odoo listens on port 8069.
-Changing the default port number is a good security practice.
+It is a good security practice to change the default port number.

 Add the following lines to the /etc/odoo.conf file to have Odoo listen only on 127.0.0.1 port 1111: